AElfProject/aelf-docs/docs/Architecture/Smart Contract/service.md

 # Smart Contract Service

-When writing a smart contract in AElf, the first step is to define it so our tools can generate it.
-AElf contracts are defined and generated using gRPC and protobuf.
+When writing a smart contract in aelf, the first step is to define it so our tools can generate it. aelf contracts are defined and generated using gRPC and protobuf.

 ## Example: Multi-Token Contract